Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 This isn’t casual naming.
 This is a warning label in code.

-The leak also revealed: Claude Code internally tracks 14 cache-break vectors — 14 different scenarios that can silently invalidate your prompt cache.
+The leak also appears to show that Claude Code internally tracks roughly 14 cache-break vectors — different scenarios that can silently invalidate a prompt cache.
+(This number comes from community analysis of the leaked code; Anthropic has not confirmed it.)

 Prompt engineering now has a new dimension: cache accounting.
-And apparently this problem is complex enough to need a 14-item checklist.
+And apparently this problem is complex enough to need a multi-item checklist.

-“14 cache-break vectors” sounds less like prompt engineering and more like SQL query optimization or database index design.
+“14 cache-break vectors” — if that number is accurate — sounds less like prompt engineering and more like SQL query optimization or database index design.

 This points to something interesting: LLM cost management is starting to look a lot like traditional software performance work.
-You can’t just ask “does my prompt get the right output?”
-You also need to ask “does this prompt structure cause a full table scan?”
+The question isn’t just “does my prompt get the right output?”
+It’s also “does this prompt structure cause a full table scan?”

-In this analogy, “full table scan” means an extra zero on your credit card bill. ┐( ̄ヘ ̄)┌
+In this analogy, “full table scan” means an extra zero on a credit card bill. ┐( ̄ヘ ̄)┌

 [STABLE ZONE — can be cached]